Research projects

 General established principles at EU level are:

-• Fragmentation of responsibilities and responsibilities in administration and management
+• Fragmentation of responsibilities and accountabilities in administration and management

 • Conflicts with agriculture (pasture farming) and hunting